NicolaiAdil/StockPrediction/README.md

 # StockPredictionLinearRegression
-Linear regression model for predicting a stocks closing price using LSTM
+Predicting a stocks closing price using LSTM

 ## Intalling